amcax-corp/kernel-examples/nurbs/src/example02/README.md

 	9. The result of the scan is stored in circlePipe and a status is returned

-	10. Convert the TopoShape object to a STEP file using AMCAX::STEP::StepWriter
+	10. Convert the TopoShape object to a STEP file using AMCAX::STEP::STEPWriter

-	11. Write the header of the STEP file to the stream using Init() under AMCAX::STEP::StepWriter
+	11. Write the header of the STEP file to the stream using Init() under AMCAX::STEP::STEPWriter

 	12. Convert Geom3BSplineSurface to TopoShape using MakeFace() under AMCAX::MakeFace

-	13. Write the data portion of the STEP file using WriteShape() under AMCAX::STEP::StepWriter
+	13. Write the data portion of the STEP file using WriteShape() under AMCAX::STEP::STEPWriter

-	14. Use Done() under AMCAX::STEP::StepWriter to write the end of the STEP file and close the output file
+	14. Use Done() under AMCAX::STEP::STEPWriter to write the end of the STEP file and close the output file

 <div align = center><img src="https://s2.loli.net/2024/06/11/lvyrE4oDGNc8ZFa.png" width="600" height="300">